How to Choose the Perfect Ham

-Ham is the centerpiece of the Easter celebration.
+Ham is the centerpiece of many celebrations like Easter and Christmas.
 Choosing the perfect one is essential in planning your meal.
 Selecting a delicious, lean ham is easy once you know what to look for.
 These shopping tips will help you choose the perfect ham for your celebration.

 Check the Label

 What’s in a label?
 Well, hams are labeled according to the amount of water added during the curing process.
 There are two types of curing:

 - Dry Curing: Hams are dry-cured by rubbing salt and spices onto the meat’s surface.
 Dry-cured hams are known as “country-style.”

 - Wet Curing: Hams are wet-cured with a brine solution containing water, salt, sugar and spices.
 Wet-cured hams are the most common.

 There are four types of ham to choose from: